raphamorim/rio/docs/docs/configuration-file.md

 # Note: You can set different font families but Rio terminal
 # will always look for regular font bounds whene
 #
+# # You can also set family on root to overwritte all fonts
+# family = "cascadiamono"
+#
 [fonts]
 size = 18